-Absolute Targets Normalized Targets

-reducing generation from this waste stream?
-What is your target for change (in %) in reducing generation from this waste stream?
+Absolute Targets Normalized Targets What is your target for change (in %) in reducing generation from this waste stream?
+(Enter negative for reduction target) What is your target for change (in %) in reducing generation from this waste stream?
 (Enter negative for reduction target) Enter the target year What is your normalized target based on?
-Describe the measures planned to achieve this Enter the target year target Describe the measures planned to achieve this target
+Describe the measures planned to achieve this target Enter the target year Describe the measures planned to achieve this target